Some Lesser-Known Facts About Botox & Fillers

 Can Botox and fillers be used in other areas?

-As with any medication, Botox and fillers receive approval from the FDA for specific uses, but it is completely safe and common practice to use Botox to relax various areas of hyper expressive muscle and dermal fillers in other areas in which volume loss needs to be corrected.
+As with any medication, Botox and most dermal fillers receive approval from the FDA for specific uses, but it is completely safe and common practice to use Botox to relax various areas of hyperexpressive muscle and dermal fillers in other areas in which volume loss needs to be corrected.
 This can include other areas of the face or even other areas of the body.
 While this is a safe and effective practice, this is commonly known as “off-label” use, as it deviates from the specific indication that the product might have received from the FDA.
 Over time, product manufacturers often seek other indications for their products, but the arduous process of getting FDA approval can take years.
-It is important to understand that, just because a product is being used outside of its FDA-labelled indication, this does not mean that the practice is unsafe or experimental.
+It is important to understand that, just because a product is being used outside of its FDA-labeled indication, this does not mean that the practice is unsafe or experimental.

 Can filler be reversed?